theopmw/Top-Spots-London/README.md

 ![Website and Booking Links Highlighted on Venue Page](assets/images/readme_screenshots/returning_user_goals_website_booking.png)

-4. As a returning user, I would like the abilty to easily find links to a venues social media channels.
+4. As a returning user, I would like the abilty to easily find links to a venues social media channels so I can find out more about them, like/follow them or contact them via their socials.

 ![Social Links Highlighted on Venue Page](assets/images/readme_screenshots/returning_user_goals_socials.png)